Health Care and Families

 HHS provides a list of state programs to increase the independence, productivity, inclusion, and community integration of people with developmental disabilities.

 HHS provides information to help immigrant victims of domestic violence and their children.

 Locate Resources for Older People in Your Community

 Eldercare.gov allows you to search for resources to help older people in your community.

 Find a Nursing Home

 HHS provides information about every Medicare- and Medicaid-certified nursing home in the country.
 This site allows you to search for and compare nursing homes in your community.
-This site is also available in Spanish.

 In the United States, people are free to choose where they want to live.
 You can choose to rent or buy a home.